-Garment Costing and Pricing for Apparel Brands: BOM, Landed Cost, Margin Targets, and Channel Pricing
+Garment Costing and Pricing for Apparel Brands

-What does garment costing actually involve?
+What is garment costing in apparel?

 Bill of materials (BOM).
 Every fabric, trim, and label with quantity, supplier reference, and per-unit cost.
 For a typical apparel garment, the BOM has 8 to 25 line items.